 The charm of the old town

-This might not be obvious to you at first, unless you already know a little about Thailand.
-Phrae, and this is undeniable for me, gives off a certain aura, a charm and a tranquility, closer to a village than a town (admittedly, a small one since less than 20 inhabitants).
+This might not be immediately obvious to you, unless you already know a little about Thailand.
+Phrae, and this is undeniable in my opinion, exudes a certain aura, a charm and a tranquility, more like a village than a city (albeit a small one, with fewer than 20,000 inhabitants).

 A century ago, logging (of teak wood) was Phrae's economic mainstay.
 Today, its legacy still has a strong presence in the city's culture and architecture.